mwanjoge/curawork-coding-challenge/README.md

 - There are blade components such as connection, request and so on.
 You can use all of them or decide to only use one component with if clauses.

-- Before each ajax call, show the loading skeletons and hide them after a successfull response from the server.
+- Before each ajax call (only for getting suggestions, request and connections), show the loading skeletons and hide them after a successfull response from the server.

 *(HTML element should disappear afterwards)